-As a part of the Wills, Trust and Probate team, I ensure clients and their families are prepared for the future, and I’m there for them when they need our support the most.
+As a part of the Private Client team, I ensure clients and their families are prepared for the future, and I’m there for them when they need our support the most.

 I mostly work with individual clients and families over the time it takes to administer the estate, and I establish good relationships with both them and their trusted advisers, such as estate agents, banks, stockbrokers and share registrars.

 I’m a full member of STEP (Society of Trust and Estate Practitioners).

 Outside work, I love spending time with family and to watch or play football.

 Planning for the future today will make matters straightforward to follow at a time that’s already difficult for your family.

 Nobody wants to think about it, but having an early discussion with children or family members to explain what you want to happen with regards to medical treatment and funeral arrangements is essential, especially in the event that you lose mental capacity.